 Algebra 2 309 A & B

 Credit: 1.0

 Grade Level: 10-12

-Prerequisite: Geometry
+Prerequisite: A minimum grade of 2.7 in Geometry

 Supplies: A graphing calculator is REQUIRED.
 TI-84 Plus is recommended.

 This course builds upon algebraic principles developed throughout Algebra 1.
 This course prepares students for Pre-Calculus and college level mathematics.
 The series of Algebra 1, Geometry, and Algebra 2 is our minimum recommendation to be prepared to attend a university.
 Algebra 2 will review analyzing, graphing, and solving linear and quadratic equations, transitioning into higher-degree, polynomial equations.
 Additional topics include solving systems of equations, exploring and analyzing functions, radical expressions and trigonometry and statistical analysis of data, in alignment with the Common Core Standards.